Geothermal Energy – Heating from the Earth’s Core

 Types of Geothermal Energy

-- • Ground Source Geothermal – this is where the geothermal hot water resource is below the ground but not too deep allowing easy access of the geothermal resource using pipes and bore holes.
+- Ground Source Geothermal – this is where the geothermal hot water resource is below in shallow ground allowing easy access of the geothermal resource using pipes and bore holes.

-- • Geothermal Power Plants – these harnesses the extremely hot water or steam using vertical bore holes drilled deep underground and then uses the available geothermal steam to generate electricity.
+- Geothermal Power Plants – these harnesses the extremely hot water or steam using vertical bore holes drilled deep underground and use it to generate electrical energy.

 Geothermal Heat Pumps